 Your Child's Team

-In addition to your child's cardiologist and heart surgeon, your child's team will include transplant coordinators and advanced-care nurses to help you navigate the entire process.
-Your transplant coordinator will address your concerns about your child's care -- from questions about the surgical procedure to financial matters to dietary requirements.
+In addition to a pediatric transplant cardiologist and heart surgeon, your child's team will include financial counselors, transplant coordinators, and advanced-care nurses to help you navigate the entire process.
+Your transplant coordinator will be the main point of contact for your child's care team and will be able to answer questions about the entire process from the initial evaluation, to surgery, and beyond.

 Emotional and Physical Support